things-nyc/mapthethings-server/README.md

 - DONE - Store raw messages to S3 (we'll want to replay them sometime)
 - DONE - Import JSON array of samples
 - DONE - BUG - Zooming too quickly leads to undeleted rectangles
-- Drive grid updates from SQS
+- DONE - Drive grid updates from SQS
+- Ensure that once a grid has dropped out of the cache, the version loaded from S3 is the latest.
+- Support partitioning grid update work
 - Support requesting lower depth within Geobox - client can then do higher resolution pass if desired
 - Write task that sends 1000's of messages
 - Support uploading CSV of existing data